naomijub/wooridb/README.md

 - Hashed values are filtered out and can only be checked with  [`CHECK`](https://github.com/naomijub/wooridb#checks-validity-of-of-an-encrypted-key) keyword.
 - [`Ron`](https://github.com/ron-rs/ron/blob/master/docs/grammar.md) schemas for input and output.
   - [x] JSON is supported via feature.
-  - [ ] EDN to be supported via feature.
 - Entities are indexed by `entity_name` (Entity Tree), `DateTime` (Time Serial) and `Uuid` (Entity ID).
 Entity format is a HashMap where keys are strings and values are supported [`Types`](https://github.com/naomijub/wooridb/blob/main/wql/src/lib.rs#L78).
 - Stores persistent data locally.
 - Able to handle very large numbers when using the `P` suffix.